How Do I Meditate with Mala Beads?

 Using the Mala Beads in Meditation

 Using mala beads will take a little while to get used to but, once you do, you’ll find it to be second nature.
-It might become so comfortable, that it doesn’t feel right meditating without them.
+It might become so comfortable, that it doesn’t feel right to meditate without them.

 Here are the steps for meditating with mala beads: